vseryakov/alpinejs-app/README.md

   When showing main app the current component is asked to be deleted first by sending an event `prepare:delete`, a component that is not ready to be deleted yet must set the property `event.stop` in the event handler `onPrepareDelete(event)` in order to prevent rendering new component.

-  To explicitly disable history pass `options.nohistory` or `params.$nohistory` otherwise main components are saved automatically.
+  To explicitly disable history pass `options.nohistory` or `params.$nohistory` otherwise main components are saved automatically by sending the `path:save` event.

 - `app.resolve(path, dflt)`